CircleCI-Public/config-preview-sdk/README.md

 * ~Works with GitHub webhooks~
 * ~New API endpoint to trigger builds, including running all workflows in the build~
 * ~All jobs run inside a Workflow part 1: workflow auto-wrapping for jobs called `build`~
+* ~Solve for full BitBucket support - API and webhooks~
 * TODO: All jobs run inside a Workflow part 2: Fully backwards-compatible with existing API calls to trigger arbitrary jobs
 * TODO: Make the new build triggering API endpoint accept parameters and workflow/job filters
 * TODO: Auto-cancel redundant builds (including workflows)
 * TODO: Solve UI for Rerun of a job (rerun the workflow of the job)
-* TODO: Solve for full BitBucket support - API and webhooks

 ## Configuration version 2.1
 With the introduction of build processing we are making available version 2.1 of build configuration.